CounterpartyXCP/Documentation/Installation/federated_node.md

 ### Windows

-* [Download and install]((https://www.python.org/downloads/) the latest Python 3.5.x release.
+* **Python 3.5.x**: [Download and install]((https://www.python.org/downloads/) the latest Python 3.5.x release.
 Make sure you check the box "Add Python 3.5 to PATH" on the first page.
-* Follow [this guide](https://docs.docker.com/toolbox/toolbox_install_windows/) to install Docker Toolbox for Windows (install all options).
+(If you get an error during installation, make sure your windows system is fully updated via Windows Update.)
+* **Docker**: If using Windows 10, we recommend to [install Docker for Windows](https://docs.docker.com/engine/installation/windows/).
+For all other versions of Windows, [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
+* **Git**: Make sure `git` is installed.
+If not, install it from [here](https://git-scm.com/download/win) (note that if using Docker Toolbox, it will install it by default).

-* Launch the "Docker Quickstart Terminal" when done, and continue this guide using that.
+If using Docker Toolbox, launch the "Docker Quickstart Terminal" when done, and continue this guide using that.
+If using Docker for Windows, launch the "Docker" application and allow it to set itself up.

 ### OS X

-* [Download and install]((https://www.python.org/downloads/) the latest Python 3.5.x release.
+* **Python 3.5.x**: [Download and install]((https://www.python.org/downloads/) the latest Python 3.5.x release.
 Make sure you check the box "Add Python 3.5 to PATH" on the first page.
-*Follow [this guide](https://docs.docker.com/toolbox/toolbox_install_mac/) to install Docker Toolbox for Mac OS X (install all options).
+* **Docker**: If using OS X Yosemite or higher, we recommend to [install Docker for Mac](https://docs.docker.com/engine/installation/mac/).
+For Older Macs, [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_mac/).
+* **Git**: Make sure `git` is installed.
+If not, install it from [here](https://git-scm.com/download/mac) (note that if using Docker Toolbox, it will install it by default).

-* Launch the "Docker Quickstart Terminal" when done, and continue this guide using that.
+If using Docker Toolbox, launch the "Docker Quickstart Terminal" when done, and continue this guide using that.
+If using Docker for Mac, launch the "Docker" application and allow it to set itself up.

 ### Linux